erichards52/Master-Project/README.md

 ### CLARK

-#### dbCreation
+#### dbCreationScripts

+##### set_targets.sh
+THIS SCRIPT MUST BE RUN FROM WITHIN THE ORIGINAL CLARK DIRECTORY WHERE ALL OTHER .SH SCRIPTS ARE CONTAINED.
+DO NOT ATTEMPT TO RUN THIS SCRIPT OUTSIDE OF THIS ENVIRONMENT.

 CLARK must be told what genomes/reference sequences you would like to use in order to classify reads of interest.
-This can be done using the command "set_targets.sh <$DIR_DB> human viruses bacteria".
+This can be done using the command "sh set_targets.sh <$DIR_DB> human viruses bacteria", which creates a default database containing human, viral and bacteria genome(s).

-This command creates a default database containing human, viral and bacteria genome(s).
+This command was not used for this project, instead, a custom database was created.

+##### HumanBacteriaRat.py
+This script is self-explanatory.
+It downloads the human, bacteria and rat genome in the fna format.
+It should be run in the "Custom" directory.

+##### archaeaViralPlasmid.sh
+This script is self-explanatory.
+It downloads the arachaeal, viral and plasmid genome in the fna format.
+It should be run in the "Custom" directory.

+**Custom Database**
+If you wish to create your own custom database, or build on the one already created, merely change/add/remove the following code in HumanBacteriaRat.py

+print('Downloading <$ANY> genomes'+'\n')
+download_refseq_genome(<$ID>,'<$ANY>_genome_url.txt')

+Replace <$ANY> with whatever you would like to name your genome.
+Replace <$ID> with the relevant NCBI taxonomy ID (IDs can be found at https://www.ncbi.nlm.nih.gov/taxonomy)

+**Custom Database Continued**
-The command custom allows for the selection of a genome or reference sequence of your choosing (it references the custom folder).
+The command "custom" allows for the selection of a genome or reference sequence of your choosing (it references the custom folder).
+It is possible to invoke the command: "sh set_targets.sh <$DIR_DB> human viruses bacteria custom" if you would still like to download the default human, viral and bacteria genome(s).
+However, if you only wish to utilise the custom database you have created, merely type: "sh set_targets.sh <$DIR_DB> custom".

-<$DIR_DB> can be replaced with whatever you would like to name the database directory (I've named this one DBDirectory).
+<$DIR_DB> can be replaced with whatever you would like to name the database directory (I've named this one DBD).
+You must create this directory inside the original CLARK directory.

-In order to include any reference sequence, simply download the sequence, add it to the custom folder, and rename it to the taxonomic ID (as appears on the NCBI website).
-THIS MUST BE DONE BEFORE YOU RUN THE PREVIOUS COMMAND.

-==NORMAL CLASSIFCATION==
+In order to include a reference sequence(s)/genome(s) of your choosing, you must create a directory inside <$DIR_DB> called "Custom".
+As stated in the previous scripts (HumanBacteriaRat.py & archaeaViralPlasmid.sh), you must download all reference sequences to the custom folder before running "set_targets.sh" from the original CLARK directory.

+#### testDataScripts/Classification Scripts
+Classification can be run immediately utilising the custom database created during this project ("DBD").

-In order to run a normal classification, CLARK must first generate a database of specific sized k-mers.
+In order to run classification, CLARK must first generate a database of specific sized k-mers.
 Here, only the default size has been used (31-mers).
-The database can be created by simply invoking the main CLARK classification command as follows (CLARK.exe is located in the exe subdirectory of the main CLARK folder):
+The database is created by simply invoking the main CLARK classification command as follows (CLARK.exe is located in the exe subdirectory of the main CLARK folder):

 ------------------------
 Without explanation: